Penjajap: Names and etymology

 The original name for the ships among the natives of the Maluku Islands, eastern Sabah, western Mindanao, and the Sulu Archipelago is pangayaw or mangayaw (literally meaning "raider").
 This was transcribed in European sources (chiefly Dutch and Portuguese) variously as pangaio, pangaia, panguaye, pangajao, pangajaua, pangajava, penjajab, penjajap, pindjajap, penjelajah, and pangara.
 The British East India Company explorer Thomas Forrest also records that the Iranun called them mangaio.

 The terms (particularly pangaio) were also later borrowed and used generically for any native wooden sailing ships made from planks without using nails by the Portuguese Empire in their colonies in Africa and India.
 This usage later spread to other European colonial powers, being applied chiefly to Arab and Swahili-built ships.
 The terms are similarly inaccurately applied to the garay, fast raiding vessels of the Banguingui and Iranun people in the Philippines.
 However, the garay were much broader and did not have outriggers.

 Penjajap may also be generically referred to as prao, prahu, proe, prauw, or prow in historical records.
 The "List of Ships and Sea Vehicles from East Indies" which is periodically published by colonial government of Dutch East Indies, registered pangajaoa as pengajoehan (pengayuhan).
 The list records its name came from kajoeh (kayuh—means paddle) and pengajoeh (pengayuh—means paddler), and consider it as a kind of galley.

+In modern Malay military literature, penjajap refers to modern cruiser classes, although English loanword "kruiser" might be used.

 History

 The earliest record of penjajap is from 1509 by the Portuguese historian Fernão Lopes de Castanheda, he said that pangajava (penjajap) were vessels from Sumatra, long and swift, going very well under sail or oars.

+According to Afonso de Albuquerque, during the 1511 Portuguese attack on the Malacca Sultanate, the Malays used an unspecified number of lancaran (lanchara) and twenty penjajap (pangajaoa).

 In 1775, the British explorer Thomas Forrest described a large penjajap in an Iranun harbor in Sulu as being only 4 ft wide and 3.5 ft deep, but was as long as 42 ft.
-It mounted six brass lantaka and carried a crew of thirty men.
+It mounted six brass lantaka and carried a crew of thirty men, and was equipped with outriggers.

 Admiral François-Edmond Pâris observed penjajaps during his voyage aboard the ship Favorite.
 The dimensions of the vessels encountered vary widely, the largest he saw were 17 m long, 3.4 m wide and 2.1 m deep; the smallest was 11 m long.

 Herbert Warington Smyth reported the description of penjajap from Malay peninsula at the end of the 19th century.
 The boats were using dipping lugsail, with small deckhouse or awning (called kajang in Malay) and overhanging stern gallery (called dandan).